[ Main contents start here ]

 Global Talent Development

-MUFG operates in over 40 countries worldwide, with approximately 63% of its total employees being hired overseas, representing a diverse range of nationalities and cultural backgrounds (as of March-end 2024).
-To attract and develop such diverse professionals, we are enhancing our corporate brand both domestically and internationally to make MUFG an attractive workplace.
+MUFG operates in more than 40 countries worldwide, with approximately 65% of its total employees hired overseas, representing a diverse range of nationalities and cultural backgrounds (as of March-end 2025).
+To attract and develop such diverse professionals, we are strengthening our corporate brand both domestically and internationally to make MUFG an attractive workplace.

-In the current medium-term business plan, we aim to further instill the MUFG culture among both domestic and international employees by enhancing our global leadership training programs.
-In addition to existing global management development programs such as the Global Leaders Forum and Global LEAD, we have launched the Global Executive Acceleration Program.
-This new initiative is designed to help newly hired senior overseas employees quickly deepen their understanding of MUFG and become immediately effective in their roles.
-Beyond management programs, we also offer the Three-month Intensive Program for operational-level employees working at overseas locations.
-This program provides short-term on-the-job training (OJT) opportunities at our Tokyo headquarters, aiming to expand the number of overseas employees with a global mindset.
+As a new initiative, we have launched the Global Executive Acceleration Program to help newly hired senior overseas employees quickly deepen their understanding of MUFG and become immediately effective in their roles.
+In addition to management programs, we also offer the Three-month Intensive Program for operational-level employees at overseas locations, providing short-term on-the-job training (OJT) opportunities at our Tokyo headquarters to expand the number of overseas employees with a global mindset.

 Digital Talent Development

-Nurturing human resources capable of spearheading digital transformation (DX) is a high priority initiative.
-At the Bank, the Trust Bank, and MUMSS, various training programs have been implemented to nurture digital specialists.
-A practical, selective program designed to nurture core digital personnel has been completed by approximately 750 individuals to date.
-Additionally, an in-house solicitation-based training program aimed at discovering and nurturing core personnel candidates has also been completed by approximately 750 individuals.
+Developing talent capable of leading digital transformation (DX) is an urgent priority.
+At the Bank, the Trust Bank, and MUMSS, we have implemented digital talent development programs.
+A practical, selective program designed to nurture core digital personnel has been completed by approximately 790 participants to date.
+In addition, an open-application training program aimed at identifying and developing candidates for core roles has been completed by approximately 1,000 participants.

 Digital Talent Development Program (the Bank)